Fearby.com

 Earlier that day I looked at the Transmitter’s Active Control switch on the Transmitter and it was was a bit hard to see if it was ON or OFF.

-I was keen to see what was inside (1x E73-2G4M08S1C Bluetooth Wireless Module, 3x SN74LVC125A High-Speed CAN Transceivers and a Main IC (Arm® 32-bit Cortex?)).
+I could see 1x E73-2G4M08S1C Bluetooth Wireless Module, 3x SN74LVC125A High-Speed CAN Transceivers and a Main IC (Arm® 32-bit Cortex?)).
 The parts look reliable and are way better than USB-based Raspberry Pi-based data loggers.

-A little bright light revealed the switch position (indoors) or in sunlight outside.
+A little bright light revealed the switch position (indoors) or in sunlight outside (ON).

-FYI, You will need a small pointy thing to move the switch.
+FYI, If you want to change your setting you will need a small pointy thing to move the switch.
 Be careful it is surface mounted to the PCB.

-I pushed the transmitter and cabling in the gap beside the driver’s footwell.
+After I connected mty transmitter, I tucked the transmitter and cabling in the gap beside the driver’s footwell.

 I could see they fell into gaps when I pulled the panel off

-I used a piece of Pointy Blue Tac to fish out the clips and put them back on the footplate.
+I fished out the clips and re attached then back on the footplate.

 I pushed down the door panel into the clips from the rear to the front